 “It is an unfortunate cycle that we attempt to offset somewhat by compensating the communities we take the vessels from, offering them goods, essentials, facilities, or funds based on their needs.
 All of which is derived from the revenue Bitz Isle will earn from the patron who receives this Vessel.
 Which is why your bills were so high.
 Approximately half of it goes to enrich the communities we stole children from, or others like it, and the other half is used to pay the expenses incurred by transferring your assets and obtaining the necessary documentation for you to lead full lives.
 While human life is precious and should not be assigned a clear value, I believe that this distribution of resources, and the societal good enacted by those who receive a Vessel, is well worth the loss of a life that, in all likelihood, would have been lost in vain.”

 I sunk into my chair as I attempted to untangle this web of profound fuckery.
-My mind narrowing in on the right response, only for someone else to take the initiative.
+My mind narrowed in on the right response, only for someone else to take the initiative.

 “So,” Melody began in a hesitant tone, “this is an island that gives rich white people the bodies of children from third world countries in an attempt to make them more progressive and conscious to the plights of others.
 Or in other words, your plan is… to make the world a better place… through slavery and demonic magic.”